-- 1. Purpose of Adoption of the Fair Rules - (1) The Company's Efforts to Ensure and Improve the Corporate Value and the Common Interests of its Shareholders
+- 1. Purpose of Adoption and Continuation of the Fair Rules - (1) The Company's Efforts to Ensure and Improve the Corporate Value and the Common Interests of its Shareholders

-Although the Company is to adopt the Fair Rules for the purpose of ensuring and improving the Company's corporate value and the common interests of its shareholders, the Company has already started such efforts in operating its businesses, as described below, and the details of such efforts are as explained below.
+Although the Company is to adopt and to continue the Fair Rules for the purpose of ensuring and improving the Company's corporate value and the common interests of its shareholders, the Company has already started such efforts in operating its businesses, as described below, and the details of such efforts are as explained below.